ashutoshmjain/gita/src/mathuraLanding.md

 ‘Text’ was the new medium...

 To the speech-only world, it was a new way to store and send information - somewhat similar to addition of digital to our analog communication.
 Not only did it demand new scribing skills, it also meant the populations must learn to read -  beyond a select class of intellectuals.
 New tools such as reed pens, ink and palm leaves became common place -  just as we mass adopted general purpose computers.
 Superior neural network (`Ganesa`) was invoked to usher humanity into this new era, just the way we are setting up chatGPT, Gemini, Llama and Grok LLMs[^mystical].
 It isn't hard to imagine "AI assisted humans" would scale new highs of conscious experience in the same manner as "text" enabled we did - versus our speech-only ancestors - a quantum jump[^jump] !
-The way we improved our publishing tools (from printing press to internet), in the same fashion our future is all about improving the ways to interact with AI.
+The way we improved our publishing tools (from palm leaves to printing press to internet), in the same fashion our future is all about improving the ways to interact and express with AI.

 <div style="padding-left:40px;font-size:0.9em;">

 Back then, written word commanded as much attention as the code in our times.
 Which meant iterative rigor to precipitate the words into rule based immaculate verses - such that the message stayed in our carbon based memory.
 On similar lines, primary objective of a computer program is to have data persist in silicon memory.
 No wonder good code rhymes like a poem !

-The upfront effort to organize scribing paraphernalia (quills, palm leaves, ink etc.) was quite a chore.
+The upfront effort to organize scribing paraphernalia (quills and ink etc.) was quite a chore.
 And then you could write only one copy at a time!
 It mandated the text must be accurate, succinct and comprehensible.
 Scaling compute, storage and network are  barriers that force similar constraints on our code.

 </div>